markusReinert/ExtremeSurgeAnalysis/README.md

 Statistical extreme value analysis of storm surge levels with Python.

+## Reference

-This repository contains the code belonging to the peer-reviewed article:
+This repository contains the code to the peer-reviewed article:

 Markus Reinert, Lucia Pineau-Guillou, Nicolas Raillard, & Bertrand Chapron (2021). **Seasonal shift in storm surges at Brest revealed by